camaraproject/Governance/ProjectCharter.md

 A vote on a single proposal is considered successful if at least two thirds of those eligible to vote vote in favor.

-If there are multiple alternatives, members may vote for one or more alternative, or vote “no” to object to all alternatives.
-A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from at least two thirds of those eligible to vote.
+If there are multiple alternatives, participants may vote for one or more alternative, or vote “no” to object to all alternatives.
+It is not possible to cast an “abstain” vote.
+A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from at least two thirds of those voting.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

 **Technical decisions**